365CSI/iCSR/readme.md

 ![](http://i.imgur.com/ZUNgWGh.jpg)

 #### Can be created with one **iCSR.Me** statement:
-(*Note: This is standard CSR Template code, if you have never seen CSR code the 'iCSR.Me' part might not seem as cool as it is*)
+*Note: This is standard CSR Template code, if you have never seen CSR code, the **iCSR.Me** part might not seem as cool as it is*

     SPClientTemplates.TemplateManager.RegisterTemplateOverrides({
     Templates: {